Jintekki/sins2-ts-dataminer/README.md

 Files that are practically untouched from the game files are labeled as "raw" and files that are meant to be uploaded to StrategyWiki are labeled as "wiki":

 - AbilitiesRaw.json
-- AbilitiesWiki.json
+- AbilitiesWiki.json (WIP)
-- ActionDataSourcesRaw.json
+- ActionDataSourcesRaw
-- ActionDataSourcesWiki.json
+- ActionDataSourcesWiki (WIP)
 - PlanetItemsRaw.json
 - PlanetItems.json
 - ResearchSubjectsRaw.json